wetadigital/physlight/docs/tex/README.md

    - it seems that `pygmentize.exe` will install in `~/AppData/Roaming/Python/Python310/Scripts/pygmentize.exe`
    - in order to make TeXStudio work with that, you need to tune its configuration a bit:
      - in TeXStudio, Options->Configure TeXStudio->Build
-     - select "Show Advanced Options" in the bottom RHS of the window
+     - check the "Show Advanced Options" box at the bottom left of the dialog
-     - the last text entry on the window becomes "Commands ($PATH)": note this is in *addition* to the normal path
+     - checking that, the a new text entry at the bottom of the window is revealed, called "Commands ($PATH)": note this is in *addition* to the normal path
      - add the path to `pygmentize.exe` there, it'll be something like `~/AppData/Roaming/Python/Python310/Scripts` (replace `~` with your user home, say `/Users/johndeer`)

  - install the fonts